Understanding VPATS and ACRs

 Why are there different editions of the VPAT?

 There are four different editions of the VPAT.
 This allows for ICT manufacturers and vendors to create an ACR that is relevant to their target markets and contract requirements.
-The four additions are:
+When questioned about VPAT certification, you may be asked about one of the below VPAT editions:

 - VPAT 2.4 508: Revised Section 508 standards — the U.S. Federal accessibility standard